zaynekomichi/build_and_push_to_acr/Readme.md

 Docker file is assumed to be located in the root folder of the project, you can change this in the action file under the working directory

 ````
-working directory: location of the docker file
+working-directory: location of the docker file
 ````

 Edit where need be!!